microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/siteprotectionrule.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This derived entity contains the site expression and other metadata.
-It is associated to the SharePoint protection policy.
+Describes Site Protection Rule and its properties.
+It is associated to the SharePoint Protection Policy.

 Inherits from [protectionRuleBase](../resources/protectionrulebase.md).